QuantumUtils/quantum-utils-mathematica/README.md

 # QuantumUtils for Mathematica

-**QuantumUtils for Mathematica is still a pre-alpha version, expect bugs until version 1.**

 QuantumUtils for Mathematica is a software library for quantum information scientists.
 Features include:

  - Multi-partite tensor manipulations